danklynn/grails-inbound-email/README.md

-A Grails plugin that integrates [http://code.google.com/p/subethasmtp/](SubEtha SMTP) into your grails app, allowing you to plug in your own message handlers.
+A Grails plugin that integrates [SubEtha SMTP](http://code.google.com/p/subethasmtp/) into your grails app, allowing you to plug in your own message handlers.
+Participates in reloading events to support runtime reconfiguration and restart of the SMTP server.
+Provides sensible defaults.

 #### Example usage

+    import org.apache.james.mime4j.message.Message

     class MySmtpService {
         static expose = ['smtp']